afuriza/nx-audio_player/README.md

 - Auto next play

 *Information:
-- You need to add MSVCR110.DLL to you project directory or install that on your machine
+- In Windows you need to add MSVCR110.DLL to you project directory or install that redrisbutive on your machine
 - Checkout the unit dependency and all library in audlib folder

 *License: